Of all 375 shark species, only 12 are considered potentially dangerous to humans.

 10. The Nurse Shark

-The nurse shark is a sedentary and solitary nocturnal predatory that inhabits the Atlantic and the Pacific Ocean coastlines.
+The nurse shark is a sedentary and solitary nocturnal predator that inhabits the Atlantic and Pacific Ocean coastlines.

-They're not as inoffensive and docile as some might think, and can reach 15 feet in length.
+They're not as inoffensive and docile as some might think and can reach 15 feet (4.5 meters) in length.